VincyZed/surge-synthesizer.github.io/manual/Surge.md

 ### Phaser

-Flexible phaser with numerous parameters.
+Flexible phaser with adjustable number of stages.

 |--- |--- |--- |
 |Count|Number of stages|2 ..
 16|